$0 New Brunswick Foster Care Quick-Start Checklist

 Rural homes in New Brunswick that use a private well rather than municipal water are required to provide evidence of water quality testing.
 This is a requirement under the Public Health Act and DSD policy.

-If your home is on well water and you have not had it tested recently, do not wait for the inspector to raise it.
-Contact a licensed water testing service or your regional public health office.
-Testing through the provincial public health lab is available and typically lower cost than private lab options.
+If your home is on well water and you do not have the required certificate, do not wait for the social worker to raise it.
+Contact DSD or your regional public-health office about the current process.

 Free Download